 I am told because of the long shape and the comparatively narrow distance between the eastern and western shores of Lake Michigan, many of the ships captains that deliver goods and services on the Great Lakes have a deep respect for this lake.
 I have seen the lake kick up from a dead calm roaring fury in 15-20 minutes, reminding all of nature's power.

 As for my experiences in lake rip currents, I have noticed one common thread, there always seemed to be a central point of the outflow current that seemed to focus mainly in one direction.
 As I learned to deal with these situations I became more confident that as I swam at right angles to the outflow, I quickly found stable water that was moving with the wind direction, which was usually parallel and somewhat heading onshore.
 At that point getting back to shore was not a problem.

 I can fully appreciate the fear and panic one can feel in the grip of an undertow.
 To this day I've never forgotten my introduction to "Mr. Rip [Current]."
 The only caution I can offer is know what to expect and how to deal with it, don't freak out, and you'll swim out with a tale to tell.

-Real Life Story: Gail, Ocean Shores, OR
+Gail, Ocean Shores, Washington

 Most of us think that life threatening events happen to other people, never ourselves.
 Having grown up with an adventurous spirit and game to try most any outdoor activity I took for granted the outcome of my actions would be safe.